 Why Hire from Wake Forest

-Wake Forest University School of Law recently ranked within the top 18% of all ABA accredited law schools listed in the 2018 U.S. News & World Report, marking the fourth year in a row we’ve risen in the rankings.
+Wake Forest University School of Law recently ranked #32 of all ABA accredited law schools listed in the 2019 U.S. News & World Report, marking the fourth year in a row we’ve risen in the rankings.
 We’re even more proud that our legal writing program is ranked #5 in the country.
 With the combination of our rigorous curriculum and experiential learning commitment, as well as our ground-breaking Professional Development Course, our students are fully prepared to enter and succeed in today’s legal market.

 Our Wake Forest Law curriculum prepares students to work in any jurisdiction of the United States and abroad.
 Whether their interest lies in becoming an associate in a law firm, a prosecutor, general counsel for a Fortune 500 company, or an entertainment lawyer, they graduate fully prepared for their first day on the job.
 Hear from Dean Suzanne Reynolds as she explains why Wake Forest Law students and graduates are ‘Ready to Work‘.

 What Employers are Saying